 Injection Drug Use

 A number of drugs of abuse are given by injection to achieve a more rapid or potent effect or both.
-Drugs are typically injected IV but may be injected sc, IM, or even sublingually.
+Drugs are typically injected IV but may be injected subcutaneously, IM, or even sublingually.
 Users typically access peripheral veins, but when these have sclerosed due to chronic use, some learn to inject into large central veins (eg, internal jugular, femoral, axillary).

 People who inject illicit drugs risk not only the adverse pharmacodynamic effects of the drugs but also complications related to contaminants, adulterants, and infectious agents that may be injected with the drug.